|Quick Facts: Wind Turbine Technicians|

 |Long-term on-the-job training|

-Wind turbine service technicians, also known as windtechs, install, maintain, and repair wind turbines.
+Wind turbine service technicians maintain and repair wind turbines.

 Wind turbine service technicians generally work outdoors, in confined spaces, and often at great heights.
-Although the majority of windtechs work full time, they may also be on call to handle emergencies during evenings and weekends.
+Most windtechs work full time, and they also may be on call in the evening or on weekends.

-Employment of wind turbine service technicians is projected to grow 96 percent from 2016 to 2026, much faster than the average for all occupations.
-Because wind electricity generation is expected to grow rapidly over the coming decade, additional technicians will be needed to install and maintain new turbines.
-Job prospects are expected to be excellent.
+Employment of wind turbine technicians is projected to grow 44 percent from 2021 to 2031, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for wind turbine technicians.